-D 0 The second consideration and The same of the second The second of the second of Demonstrate ability One or more of the The work packages are The work packages are The work packages are to graphically link following are not completed ncorporated into MS Project and incorporated into MS Project and ncorporated into MS Project and resources and correctly.
+Demonstrate ability One or more of the The work packages are The work packages are The work packages are to graphically link following are not completed ncorporated into MS Project and incorporated into MS Project and ncorporated into MS Project and 1 resources and correctly.
 The work packages properly linked to events and roperly linked to events and resources. properly linked to events and deliverables on a are incorporated into MS resources.
 The appropriate The appropriate timeline is set and all resources.
-The appropriate timeline Project and properly linked to timeline is set and most all time me and resource conflicts are removed timeline is set and all time and events and resources.
-The and resource conflicts are with changes to the budget or time resource conflicts are removed appropriate timeline is set and removed. requirements without change to the budget or all time and resource conflicts time requirements are removed.
-Describe project A report is developed but does A report is developed that A report is developed that adequately A well written and organized rogress via reports not adequately discusses the discusses the metrics of time and discusses the metrics of time and costs; eport is developed that discusses metrics of time and costs; (CPI, costs; (CPI, SPI, PCIB, PCIC, TCPI, (CPI, SPI, PCIB, PCIC, TCPI, EAC, VAC) the metrics of time and costs; SPI, PCIB, PCIC, TCPI, EAC, VAC) EAC, VAC) and can define an and can define not only the estimated (CPI, SPI, PCIB, PCIC, TCPI, EAC, or cannot define an estimated estimated completion time and completion time and costs but also VAC) and can define not only the completion time and costs costs. rovides a recommended recovery plan estimated completion time and costs but also provides a recommended recovery plan rogress via reports A report is developed but does not adequately discusses the metrics of time and costs; (CPI, SPI, PCIB, PCIC, TCPI, EAC, VAC) or cannot define an estimated discusses the metrics of time and costs; (CPI, SPI, PCIB, PCIC, TCPI, EAC, VAC) and can define an estimated completion time and discusses the metrics of time and costs; (CPI, SPI, PCIB, PCIC, TCPI, EAC, VAC) and can define not only the estimated completion time and costs but also eport is developed that discusses the metrics of time and costs; (CPI, SPI, PCIB, PCIC, TCPI, EAC, VAC) and can define not only the estimated completion time and costs but also provides a
+The appropriate 1 timeline Project and properly linked to timeline is set and most all time ime and resource conflicts are removed timeline is set and all time and 1 events and resources.
+The and resource conflicts are with changes to the budget or time resource conflicts are removed 1 appropriate timeline is set and removed. requirements without change to the budget or 1 all time and resource conflicts time requirements ĺ are removed.
+Describe project A report is developed but does A report is developed that A report is developed that adequately A well written and organized rogress via reports not adequately discusses the discusses the metrics of time and liscusses the metrics of time and costs; eport is developed that discusses metrics of time and costs; (CPI, costs; (CPI, SPI, PCIB, PCIC, TCPI, (CPI, SPI, PCIB, PCIC, TCPI, EAC, VAC) the metrics of time and costs; SPI, PCIB, PCIC, TCPI, EAC, VAC) EAC, VAC) and can define an and can define not only the estimated (CPI, SPI, PCIB, PCIC, TCPI, EAC, 1 or cannot define an estimated estimated completion time and completion time and costs but also VAC) and can define not only the 1 completion time and costs costs. rovides a recommended recovery plan estimated completion time and costs but also provides a ĺ recommended recovery plan ĺ 1

-Teamwork Sometimes is quick to judge Most of the time, seeks Consistently seeks understanding and Consistently makes others feel before seeking understanding understanding and clarity from clarity from others before judging. omfortable in their contributions and clarity from others. others before judging. by seeking understanding before With a very good communication style, judging.
-Is not always courteous, With a good communication style, allows team members to express their conscientious, and/or discreet allows team members to express houghts and ideas with diplomacy and With excellent communication vith team members, but is with their thoughts and ideas with tact. style, acknowledges team the team. diplomacy and tact. nembers' questions and ideas by Does not listen and respond to team members with follow up questions or responses.
-Actively listens and responds to team members with follow up questions or responses.
-Asks other team members for their nput and ideas during team discussions and meetings. actively listening without interrupting and by responding with diplomacy and tact.
-1 ' ' ' Uses appropriate business manners, language, and dresses appropriately when dealing with Uses appropriate business manners, language, and dresses appropriately when dealing with team. nsures that other team members provide input and ideas during team discussions and meetings. anu polism. team.
-Consistently uses appropriate business manners, language, and dresses appropriately when dealing with team.
+Teamwork Sometimes is quick to judge Most of the time, seeks Consistently seeks understanding and Consistently makes others feel before seeking understanding understanding and clarity from omfortable in their contributions and clarity from others. others before judging. by seeking understanding before With a very good communication style, judging.
+Is not always courteous, allows team members to express their conscientious, and/or discreet allows team members to express houghts and ideas with diplomacy and With excellent communication with team members, but is with their thoughts and ideas with tact. style, acknowledges team the team. diplomacy and tact. members' questions and ideas by Asks other team members for their actively listening without Does not listen and respond to Actively listens and responds to nput and ideas during team discussions interrupting and by responding team members with follow up team members with follow up and meetings. with diplomacy and tact. questions or responses. questions or responses.
+Uses appropriate business manners, nsures that other team members Business manners, language, Uses appropriate business language, and dresses appropriately provide input and ideas during manners, language, and dresses when dealing with team. team discussions and meetings. appropriately when dealing with team.
+Consistently uses appropriate pusiness manners, language, and dresses appropriately when dealing with team.

-Management Learning Goal #6 Talent Management Rubric
+Management Learning Goal #6

+Talent Management Rubric